ngxs/store/docs/introduction/why.md

 Observables are great but they aren't a silver bullet.
 Sometimes Promises are the preferred option.
 NGXS allows either to be returned from an action method.

 ### Community
 NGXS is entirely community built and driven.
 The project exists to help people build applications and the team is open to any suggestions that help with that goal.
-In addition, there is the option for professional support if needed.